cse204-2024/02-personal-biography-eun1229/README.md

 # Starter HTML
-This repository provides a blank index.html file.

-Before submitting, replace the text in this README file with your name and a brief description of your work (just a sentence or two will do).
+This repository contains an html file that contains a biography of Yerin Baek, a South Korean singer-songwriter.